Ambient-Pressure Superconductivity from Boron Icosahedral Superatoms: Superconductivity trends

 here $\omega_{\log}$ is the logarithmic average phonon frequency, $\lambda$ is the electron-phonon coupling constant, and $\mu^*$ is the Coulomb pseudopotential.
-According to this expression, \tc{} increases with both $\lambda$ and $\omega_{log}$.
+According to this expression, \tc{} increases with strongly with $\lambda$ in the 0-2 range, increases linearly with $\omega_{log}$, and decreases with $\mu^{*}$.
 In general, $\lambda$ is the dominating factor, but an increase in coupling is always associated with a suppression of the characteristic phonon energy $\omega_{\log}$.
 Beyond a certain threshold, the reduction in $\omega_{\log}$ offsets the gain from increased $\lambda$, and can even lead to a structural instability - a behavior characteristic of the Cohen–Anderson limit~\cite{Cohen_AIP_CP_1972_limit_Tc}.

 An intuitive description of $\lambda$ is given by Hopfield's approximated expression~\cite{Hopfield_PhysRev_1969_superconductivity}:

 Where $N(\epsilon_F)$ $\langle g^2 \rangle$, $M$ and $\langle \omega^2 \rangle $ are the DOS at the Fermi energy, electron-phonon matrix element, atomic mass and average phonon frequency, respectively. $M$ and $\langle\omega^2 \rangle$ depend on the material, while $\langle g^2 \rangle$ mainly depends on which bonds contribute to states at the Fermi energy, and $N(\epsilon_F)$ depends on the position of the Fermi energy.